Deepak-132006/Estate-Website-UI/README.md

 # 🏡 Real Estate Landing Page

 A modern and visually appealing **Real Estate Landing Page** built using **React** and **Framer Motion**.
-This project highlights elegant UI design, smooth animations, and responsive layouts — ideal for real estate agencies or as a front-end portfolio project.
+This project highlights elegant UI design, smooth animations, and responsive layouts — ideal for real estate agencies or as a front-end portfolio project..

 ---